prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 </html>
 ````

+What do you notice about this content so far?
+Are there any patterns to observe?

 Save the file and preview it in the browser.
 What do you notice?
-Try revising the text inside the `title` tag and noticing what changes.
+Try revising the text inside the `title` tag and seeing what changes.

 ### Editing HTML Content